pfptcommunity/pfptcommunity/README.md

 ## Risk Dashboards with BI tools

-We have create several Power BI and Excel examples on howto consume data directly/natively from these business tools.
+We have created several Power BI and Excel examples on howto consume data directly/natively from these business tools.
 An example can be found in the [TAP Chapter](#TAP-API).

 ## Identity Governance / Consumer IAM